-In this article, you’ll learn what is metal chip?
-How metal chips are produces?
+In this article, you’ll learn what is a metal chip?
+How metal chips are produced?
 Their Conditions, Advantages? and what are different types of chips.
 You can download the PDF file of this article at the end.

 What is Metal Chip?